audreydunn/spikemoid/Readme.md

 This is the public codebase for the Spikemoid publication.

 # Setup Instructions
+1. Clone this repo and cd into it
-1. Clone the [lava-dl fork](https://github.com/audreydunn/lava-dl/tree/spikemoid_public). `git clone https://github.com/audreydunn/lava-dl.git`
+2. Clone the [lava-dl fork](https://github.com/audreydunn/lava-dl/tree/spikemoid_public) and cd into it
-2. checkout the 'spikemoid_public' branch.
+3. checkout the 'spikemoid_public' branch.
-3. Reinstall lava-dl.
+4. Reinstall lava-dl.
 You can use the default poetry install in the lava-dl-fork Readme
-4. If you get poetry not recognized error on windows run `set PATH=%PATH%;%USERPROFILE%\AppData\Roaming\pypoetry\venv\Scripts`
+5. If you get poetry not recognized error on windows run `set PATH=%PATH%;%USERPROFILE%\AppData\Roaming\pypoetry\venv\Scripts`
-5. Install cuda pytorch version 1.12.1 using [this guide](https://pytorch.org/get-started/previous-versions/)
+6. Install cuda pytorch version 1.12.1 using [this guide](https://pytorch.org/get-started/previous-versions/)
+7. cd ..
-6. pip install pandas
+8. pip install pandas
-7. pip install tonic
+9. pip install tonic
-8. Download [2nmnist.zip](https://doi.org/10.5281/zenodo.7847750) and extract in  the mnist folder
+10. Download [2nmnist.zip](https://doi.org/10.5281/zenodo.7847750) and extract in the mnist folder
-9. Download [n-tidigits.hdf5](https://www.dropbox.com/s/vfwwrhlyzkax4a2/n-tidigits.hdf5?dl=0) and place it in the NTIDIGITS folder.
+11. Download [n-tidigits.hdf5](https://www.dropbox.com/s/vfwwrhlyzkax4a2/n-tidigits.hdf5?dl=0) and place it in the NTIDIGITS folder.
 Further information about the publicly available dataset can be found [here](https://docs.google.com/document/d/1Uxe7GsKKXcy6SlDUX4hoJVAC0-UkH-8kr5UXp0Ndi1M/edit).

+Model Weights from the paper available for download [here](https://doi.org/10.5281/zenodo.7854046)

 # NMNIST (TABLE 1)
 1. `cd mnist`